 This is not just an operations problem.
 It is a sales problem.
 And increasingly, it is a competitive one.

-For banks, PSPs, merchant acquirers, Payfacs, and ISOs, merchant onboarding is no longer a back-office sequence.
+For banks, PSPs, merchant acquirers, PayFacs, and ISOs, merchant onboarding is no longer a back-office sequence.
 It is a commercial control point.
 It determines how quickly revenue starts, how confident risk teams feel, and how credible sales looks when the merchant asks the only question that really matters: when can we go live?

 This is where modern providers separate themselves.
 Not with another feature, but with operational speed that still holds up under regulatory scrutiny.